-Elementor does not affect SEO whatsoever.
-The only thing you might run into is slower speeds if Elementor affects your site’s loading time too much.
+The only thing you might run into is a slower page speed (happens when Elementor affects your site’s loading time too much).

 But that also depends on your theme and hosting so this will not be an issue as long as you maintain your website properly.

-Besides that, Elementor can be used with any of the most popular SEO plugins like Yoast SEO, Rank Math and All in One SEO without any problems.
+Besides that, Elementor can be used with major SEO plugins like Yoast SEO, Rank Math and All in One SEO without any problems.

 Let’s talk a little bit more about how Elementor integrates itself with these SEO plugins.

-If we use Elementor and Yoast, you can navigate to the Yoast SEO settings in the Elementor interface.
+If we use Elementor and Yoast, you can navigate to the Yoast SEO settings right inside the Elementor interface.